GoogleChrome/web.dev/src/site/content/en/blog/stories-component/index.md

   - ux
 ---

-In this post I want to share with you how I built a Stories component for the web that is mobile-focused, supports keyboard navigation, and works across browsers.
+In this post I want to share with you how I prototyped a Stories component for the web that is responsive, supports keyboard navigation, and works across browsers.

 <figure class="w-figure w-figure--fullbleed">